MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 ## Validate your policy

-1. To simulate an alert, go to your Box account and try to access a file in the folder **Customer data**.
+1. To simulate an alert, create a file with a simulated credit card number in the OneDrive for Business folder you'd defined in your policy.
-1. Go to the policy report.
-A file policy match should appear shortly.
+1. Go to the policy report, where a new match should appear shortly.
 1. You can select the match to see which files were protected.
 The match itself will be masked to protect the sensitive data.

 >[!NOTE]